Is Dubai Safe For Americans?

 Women in Dubai are very safe.
 Talking from my own experience.
 As a woman, I always felt much safer in Dubai than in my home country.

-What I also experienced was that when we stand in a queue the person working there told us to come to the front of the queue in front of all the men standing there.
+What I also experienced as a woman was, that when we stood in a queue, the person working there told us to come to the front of the queue in front of all the men standing there.

 Safety for LGBTQ

 Dubai law is strictly against relationships between the same sex.
-It doesn’t mean you are not allowed to come to Dubai as a gay, lesbian, bisexual, or transgender, however, do not show it in public.
-No one need to know about it.
+It doesn’t mean you are not allowed to come to Dubai as a gay, lesbian, or bisexual, however, do not show it in public.
+No one needs to know about it.

 Public display of affection is prohibited even between heterosexual couples, so if you are LGBTQ do not even try it if you don’t want to end up in trouble.
 If you follow this rule, you are safe in Dubai.